siruwuu/5400_final_project/README.md

 ## Project Overview

 We analyze thousands of Reddit posts and comments to understand how language—particularly emotional tone, part-of-speech features, and sentiment—impacts user engagement.

 This project focuses on Reddit adoption posts (cats & dogs) and aims to optimize their engagement performance (likes, comments, shares).
-It provides three core capabilities:
+By leveraging advanced machine learning techniques, we aim to provide actionable insights for shelters and individuals to improve their posts' chances of going viral, increasing user interaction.

+### Core Capabilities
+#### Engagement Classification

-- Engagement Classification: Predict whether a post will have high or low engagement.
+- Objective: Predict whether a Reddit post will have high or low engagement based on the content's linguistic features.
-- Engagement Regression: Estimate engagement score directly.
+- Method: We train a classification model using features such as sentiment scores, word usage, emotional tone, and part-of-speech tagging.
+The model categorizes posts into two classes: high engagement (predicted likelihood of high user interaction) and low engagement.

+#### Engagement Regression

+- Objective: Estimate the precise engagement score of a Reddit post, providing a continuous value representing how engaging the content is.
+- Method: We apply regression analysis techniques to predict the engagement score based on textual features.
+This helps shelters or users to gauge how well their posts might perform in terms of likes, comments, and shares.

-- Cat vs Dog Linguistic Divergence Analysis: Explore language differences between cat and dog posts.
+#### Cat vs Dog Linguistic Divergence Analysis

+- Objective: Investigate linguistic differences between cat and dog posts to understand the unique features of each pet's community and optimize post style.
-The ultimate goal is to identify actionable linguistic features that enhance post performance, with GPT-4 providing targeted suggestions.
+- Method: We compare the use of certain linguistic elements (like adjectives and verbs) across cat and dog adoption posts.
+This provides insights into the tone, sentiment, and language preferences of different pet communities.

+### How the Classifier Guides GPT Suggestions
+The classifier plays a crucial role in guiding GPT-4 to provide specific suggestions for improving engagement in Reddit adoption posts.

+#### Flow:
+1. Training the Classifier:

+   - The classifier is trained on historical Reddit adoption posts, with the target variable being the engagement score (high or low).
+It learns the linguistic patterns that correlate with higher engagement.
+The classifier uses features like sentiment scores, word choice (adjectives and verbs), title length, urgency, and the presence of certain keywords (e.g., adoption, rescue).

+2. Engagement Prediction:

+   - Once trained, the classifier is used to predict the engagement potential of new Reddit posts.
+For each post, the classifier outputs a probability score representing the likelihood of high engagement (above a 50% threshold).

+3. Guiding GPT:

+   - The classifier’s output (high or low engagement prediction) is fed into GPT-4 as part of the input prompt.
+Based on this classification, GPT is tasked with providing actionable suggestions for improving engagement.
+   - If the classifier predicts high engagement, GPT may suggest ways to amplify the post’s impact (e.g., highlighting emotional tone, optimizing call-to-action phrases, or fine-tuning the sentiment).
+   - If the classifier predicts low engagement, GPT provides suggestions to improve the post, such as making the content more urgent, appealing, or concise, and increasing the emotional appeal.

+4. GPT-4 Suggestion Output:
+   - Based on the predictions from the classifier, GPT-4 generates suggestions on improving the language, tone, or structure of the post to increase user interaction.
+This might include: 1.
+Rewording parts of the post to invoke a stronger emotional response.
+2. Reframing the language to make the pet's characteristics stand out more.
+3. Including a more urgent call to action.

+5. Final Suggestions:

+   - The suggestions from GPT-4 are presented to the user (or shelter) for them to use in editing their posts, thus optimizing their chances of receiving higher engagement.

 ---